vierth/buddhist_chinese_classical_tibetan/README.md

 # Code for "Crosslinguistic Semantic Textual Similarit of Buddhist Chinese and Classical Tibetan
-This set of scripts and materials creates an embedding space for Buddhist Chinese materials and projects these Chinese embeddings into the embeddings provided by Marieke.
-Work in progress, lots to come!
+This set of scripts and materials was used in the pilot project described in this publicatioin.

 ## embedding_pipeline.py
 This script contains most of the code needed to create the Chinese embeddings and to project the embeddings into a shared space.